biojava/biojava.github.io/wiki/BioJava:CookBook:Interfaces:ViewInGUI2.md

 The RulerRenderer displays the sequence coordinates and the SymbolSequenceRenderer displays the sequence.
-The sequence display is limited by the sequenceScale parameter of the TranslatedSequencePanel and so is not always visiblke.
+The sequence display is limited by the sequenceScale parameter of the TranslatedSequencePanel and so is not always visible.

 Once loaded, the sequence and CDS features displayed can be controlled by the buttons in the JPanel controlPanel.
 These use the